 Planning and developing balanced mixed-use communities to create thriving, well-served neighborhoods.
 We provide the foundations that enable private investors to revitalize neighborhoods.

-The City of Philadelphia's housing policy agency responsible for administering housing and community development programs to benefit low- and moderate-income residents.
+Formerly the Office of Housing and Community Development, DHCD is the City of Philadelphia's housing policy agency responsible for administering housing and community development programs to benefit low- and moderate-income residents.

 Organized under the laws of the Commonwealth of to Pennsylvania develop, acquire, lease and operate low income housing programs for limited income people.
 Funds to operate and improve residences come from subsidies from US department of Housing and Urban Development.